-Having finished season 2021/22 in 6th place the season 2022/23 kicked off with a degree of optimism but balanced against continuing financial headwinds and the slow recovery beyond the Covid-19 pandemic.
+The club have experienced a challenging run of recent campaigns, however the board are pleased to remain in the top flight of Scottish football and season 2023/24 kicked off with a degree of optimism but balanced against continuing financial headwinds and a continued investment in strengthening the first team squad for the future.
 All of this pointed to another difficult financial outlook for the season.
 At the outset of the season we set two main targets:- firstly to retain our position in the SPFL premiership and secondly to mitigate the negative impact on our cash flows of what was looking like a difficult financial landscape.
-The board were pleased to achieve their first objective by retaining the club's SPFL Premiership place following a win in the two legged playoff final on penalties against Partick Thistle.
+The board were pleased to achieve their first objective by retaining the club's SPFL Premiership place following a win in the two legged playoff final against Raith Rovers.

-The second objective was achieved thanks to a cash injection into the club by our ultimate holding company which covered our losses of £579k and we would like to record our thanks to our parent for this continuing support.
+The second objective was achieved thanks to a cash injection into the club by our ultimate holding company which covered our losses and we would like to record our thanks to our parent for this continuing support.